databendlabs/databend/docs/doc/14-sql-commands/00-ddl/20-table/60-optimize-table.md

 A segment is a JSON file that organizes the storage blocks (at least 1, at most 1,000) where the data is stored.
 If you run [FUSE_SEGMENT](../../../15-sql-functions/111-system-functions/fuse_segment.md) against a snapshot with the snapshot ID, you can find which segments are referenced by the snapshot.

+A table statistic file is a JSON file that save table statistic data, such as distinct values of table column.

 Databends saves actual table data in parquet files and considers each parquet file as a block.
 If you run [FUSE_BLOCK](../../../15-sql-functions/111-system-functions/fuse_block.md) against a snapshot with the snapshot ID, you can find which blocks are referenced by the snapshot.

 Databend creates a unique ID for each database and table for storing the snapshot, segment, and block files and saves them to your object storage in the path `<bucket_name>/[root]/<db_id>/<table_id>/`.
 Each snapshot, segment, and block file is named with a UUID (32-character lowercase hexadecimal string).